-We bring people together to share knowledge, create connections, and generate ideas that advance the well-being of Indigenous communities.
+We bring people together to share knowledge, create connections and generate ideas that advance the well-being of Indigenous communities.

-For the last decade, Red Star has worked with Tribes and Pacific Islands to strengthen their health systems to improve health.
-What is a system?
-Systems are a set of relationships, interactions, and values that work together as part of an interconnected whole – to improve health.
-We work with communities to take a high-level, holistic view of how various partners work together to evolve the current systems and processes to improve coordination, cooperation, and effectiveness.
+For over a decade, Red Star has worked with Tribes and Pacific Islands to strengthen their health systems – relationships, interactions, and values that work together as part of an interconnected whole – to improve health.
+We work with communities to take a high-level, holistic view of how various partners work together to evolve the current systems.

 A gathering of canoes, a gathering of conversations.

 Red Star supports the revitalisation and preservation of traditional canoe practices focusing on traditional voyaging and mātangirua – sailing outrigger canoes.